 He received awards and grants by the Berlin Cultural Senate, Ernst-von-Siemens-Musikstiftung, International Society of New Music, Kuenstlerhaus Lukas Ahrenshoop, Villa Aurora Los Angeles, a.o.

 His stage directions of new music theatre (Kagel, Schnebel, Cage, Tom Johnson, Makiko Nishikaze, Jacques Demierre, Steven Takasugi and others) have been presented at Akademie der Künste Berlin, Kleines Schauspielhaus Dresden, Theater Bielefeld, Podewil Berlin, Konzerthaus Berlin, Megaron Moussiki Athens, Festspielhaus Hellerau, Kings Place London, at the festivals MaerzMusik Berliner Festspiele, Huddersfield Contemporary Music Festival, Les Amplitudes Switzerland, Tage Théâtre Musical Zurich, Festival des Jardins Musicaux Switzerland and others.

 He is a member of the ensemble Maulwerker and conceives the series maulwerker performing music, which investigates aspects of musical performativity as a consequence of an expanded notion of music: the compositional material is extended to the body, the space, the situation.

 Since 2006 he has been co-curator of the Berlin series Labor Sonor for experimental music, film and performance, co-editor of the book "echtzeitmusik berlin. self-defining a scene" (2011) and artistic co-director of the Labor Sonor festivals "Translating Music" (2015), "Moving Music" (2016) and "Choreographing Sound" (2018).

-Teaching assignments and guest lectures in Europe, Israel, USA and Canada.
+Teaching assignments and guest lectures in Europe, Israel, China, North and South America.